CodeWithDias/Hand-Tracking-With-Python/README.md

       Use the cd command to change the directory to your Python project if you are not already in the correct directory.

 4. Install the Python module:
+      Run the following command to install a Python module using pip: i  ------>   pip install opencv-python
+      ii ------>   pip install mediapipe